The Public Square fosters debate, dialogue, and exchange of ideas about cultural, social, and political issues with an emphasis on social justice.

 By building bridges between theory and practice, The Public Square encourages the use of ideas as tools to improve people's lives.
 These programs promote participatory democracy and create space for public conversations.
 Knowledge is power, yet much crucial knowledge still circulates only in small, isolated communities.

-Media Matters is a new series of public conversations hosted by The Public Square, a program of the Illinois Humanities Council, taking place this spring.
+Media Remix is a series of public conversations hosted by The Public Square, a program of the Illinois Humanities Council.
 The conversations will seek to illuminate the power of media today and empower the public towards greater media literacy.
 Featuring journalists, community leaders, media scholars and activists, the series will explore the role of media in shaping informed communities and civic engagement.

 If you would like more information on The Public Square and/or how to get involved, please call 312.422.5580 or email email@example.com.